ElectrifiedStrawberry/SpeedyDolphin/Readme.md

 Disable DSP (and therefore sound) emulation altogether.

-> [!WARNING]
-> This doesn't work properly; for SDK games `__OSInitAudioSystem` also
-> is an issue (tested with Wii Play US Rev 1).
-Unforunately, this runs too
-> early in the boot process so patching it out with memory patches doesn't work. :(

-#### Bypassing AX startup softlock
+#### Bypassing OS and AX startup softlock

 This will probably break games that rely on getting data back from the DSP on startup (nearly all of them).
-Use a cheat code to stub out the code that waits from the DSP on startup.

-For SDK games, stubbing out `AXInit` should probably work.

-(This issue happens particularly because `__AXOutInitDSP` calls `DSPInit` then starts a task which never completes (because the DSP isn't responding).)
+To fix this, define `__OSInitAudioSystem` (and likely `_AXOutInitDSP`).
+These functions are stubbed out under `SPDY_NO_DSP` if there is a symbol for them, which will allow you to run programs that call them (most, if not all, SDK (or official) titles will call this function).

+(This issue happens particularly these functions wait for the DSP to respond and will simply sit in an infinite loop until they do.)

 ### Disabled controller support (`SPDY_NO_CTLRS`) *(In Progress)*